 Earlier this year, I was a bundle of nerves.
 Rest and relaxation were far from me as I strove to orchestrate my life to match what society defined as success.
 I didn't like my current circumstances and decided I had to do something to change.

 The first area I tried to tackle in February was my relationship status.
 This was still during the lockdown, so my options to meet people were limited.
-I found out about online speed dating, and in my desperation, decided to try it.
+I found out about online speed dating, and decided to try it.
 Bad idea.
 While there were some genuinely nice guys on there, none were a good fit for me.
 The two men who did contact me afterwards were both a little pushy.
 The first guy left me alone after I said I wasn't interested, and the second guy was much too young for me.

 Obviously, my own attempts to find someone were pitiful.
 I argued with God over what He wanted me to do, because my efforts were going no where and fast.
 I thought I had two options "sink or swim."
 If I did nothing, I would never meet anyone and end up sad and alone.
 However, my doggy paddling was spinning me in circles, tiring me out so that sinking seemed inevitable regardless of whether I tried to meet someone or not.

 After listening to me exert a lot of energy and frustration, the Lord told me there was a third way.
 I maintained, no, the saying is "sink or swim."
 There were only two possible outcomes.
 God then told me to float.
 He saw how trying to swim was eating away at my vigor for life.
 The Lord resolved my dilemma by telling me to trust Him.
 I was to lay on my back and rest.
 As I soaked in the light and warmth of the sun, He would hold me up and have the currents carry me to where He wants me.
 I just need to float.